 Screen printing essentially involves "pushing" ink through a screen over a stencil.
 Silkscreens were initially made, as the name suggests, from silk cloth.
 These days you will find most frames are stretched with synthetic materials.
 However, the process remains the same.
 The cloth or mesh is stretched over and fixed to a frame (usually wood, sometimes plastic or aluminium).

-PRINTING ON PAPER
+SILKSCREEN PRINTING ON PAPER

 Derivan Acrylics are perfectly suited to silk screen printing on paper directly out of the jar.
 The Derivan Acrylics Formula is a thick-bodied paint that adapts nicely for printing.
 You will first notice when using acrylics for silk screen printing is their quick drying time.
 This, coupled with the fact that only a thin layer of paint is left in the screen after each print, can lead to the paint drying in the screen.
-Acrylics dry waterfast so they cannot be removed.
-One way to avoid "drying in the screen" is to use MM1 Drying Retarder which will slow the drying time of the paint and allow the screens to be washed out more easily.
+Acrylics dry water fast so they cannot be removed.
+One way to avoid "drying in the screen" is to use derivan Print Gel which will slow the drying time of the paint and allow the screens to be washed out more easily.

 HOW TO USE DERIVAN PRINT GEL

 Start by mixing thoroughly equal parts of print paste and acrylic.
 As different colours will have different rates of opacity, each colour may require a different ratio of print paste.